ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: ovp_enabled

-    Enables (VI_TRUE) or disables (VI_FALSE) overvoltage protection (OVP).
+    Enables (True) or disables (False) overvoltage protection (OVP).
     Refer to the Output Overvoltage Protection topic in the NI DC Power Supplies and SMUs Help for more information about  overvoltage protection. for information about supported devices.
-    Default Value: VI_FALSE
+    Default Value: False

-    .. note:: This attribute is not supported by all devices.
-Refer to Supported Attributes by Device topic
+    .. note:: This property is not supported by all devices.
+Refer to Supported Properties by Device topic

     The following table lists the characteristics of this property.